electron/electron/docs/api/dialog.md

     converted to `Vie_w` on Linux and `View` on macOS and can be selected via `Alt-W` on Windows and Linux.
 * `callback` Function (optional)
-  * `response` Number - The index of the button that was clicked
+  * `response` Number - The index of the button that was clicked.
   * `checkboxChecked` Boolean - The checked state of the checkbox if `checkboxLabel` was set.
 Otherwise `false`.